Bougakov/wallclock/README.md

 ![Old TV was replaced with this clock](https://user-images.githubusercontent.com/1763243/64928726-cf8ee880-d80b-11e9-99cf-2e64978a1c44.png)

-The clock can be assembled from laser-cut sheets of 4mm plywood.
-The layouts (in AutoCAD format) are designed in such a way that any laser cutter with working area of as low as 300x600mm could be used.
+The clock can be assembled from laser-cut sheets of 3-4mm plywood.
+The [layouts (in AutoCAD format)](https://github.com/Bougakov/wallclock/tree/master/CAD%20files%20%28plywood%20lasercut%29) are designed in such a way that any laser cutter with working area of as low as 300x600mm could be used.
 Few dozen of 40mm M3 screws are needed for assembly.
 Diffusors are made of 2mm matte acrylic.

 [Click to view video on Instagram: ![Countdown - Instagram](https://user-images.githubusercontent.com/1763243/64928825-ceaa8680-d80c-11e9-9caf-27436787bc27.png)](https://www.instagram.com/p/B2cq6O_Ikv1/)